The Ring of Kerry drive is one that I’ve been doing since I was a kid, when we used to go on holidays to County Kerry.

 It’s located inside Killarney National Park, so it’s a handy journey from stop 2.

 Although the date of when the castle was founded is unknown, it’s thought that it was built in the late 15th century by one of the O’Donoghue Ross chieftains.

 Head off on the guided tour.
-It takes 40 minutes and it’ll give you an insight into the castles history.
+It takes 40 minutes and it’ll give you an insight into the history of the castle.

 You’ll find Kate Kearney’s Cottage nestled at the entrance to the Gap of Dunloe (the next stop on our Ring of Kerry drive).